tdeboissiere/Kaggle/StateFarm/DeconvNet/README.md

 Below, the top 9 images activating a selection of filters in convolutional layer 10.
-Each block is 2x3x3 (1 block: original crop of the image, 1 block: deconvolution result) Each 2x3x3 block corresponds to a specific feature map
+Each block is 2x3x3 (1 block: original crop of the image, 1 block: deconvolution result) Each 2x3x3 block corresponds to a specific feature map.

 ![conv10](./Figures/convolution2d_10.png)

 Below, the top 9 images activating a selection of filters in convolutional layer 13.
-Each block is 2x3x3 (1 block: original crop of the image, 1 block: deconvolution result) Each 2x3x3 block corresponds to a specific feature map
+Each block is 2x3x3 (1 block: original crop of the image, 1 block: deconvolution result) Each 2x3x3 block corresponds to a specific feature map.

 ![conv13](./Figures/convolution2d_13.png)

-It's interesting to investigate what each feature map is looking for in the original image, for instance, the top right block of convolutional layer 13 strongly reacts to the stirring wheel.
+It's interesting to investigate what each feature map is looking for in the original image.
+For instance, the top right block of convolutional layer 13 strongly reacts to the steering wheel.